-In this previous post, we talked about the four different automobile price levels and how that relates to setting a video budget.
+In the previous post, we talked about the four different automobile price levels and how that relates to setting a video budget.
 In this post, we follow up on that thread to demonstrate what impact planning and budget has on your finished video.

 What Should Your Video Do?